Joel-Gaming/cs30-Major-Project/updates.md

 Today I added the player class and got the player to be able to move and show up on the screen.
 I have not made the world yet thought

 ## December 9th 2022
-I Added how to play information
+I Added how to play information and added a temparary title

+## December 12th 2022
+I made my temoarary title bigger